Authentic Lessons for 21st Century Learning

 Extend

 Instruct students that they will now look at the immigrant experience by exploring the writings of actual immigrants and native-born Americans living at the turn of the 20th century.
-These stories are primary documents from this period in history and are provided in the lesson materials.
-Instead of making students read all of the stories, use the Jigsaw strategy for the reading.
+This document is titled Immigration Primary Texts.
+These stories are primary documents from this period in history and are provided as handouts.
+Instead of making students read all of the stories, use the Jigsaw strategy for the reading:

 Once they have all had time to read their assigned pieces, allow students to get into pairs or groups of three or four.
 They should group up with peers who had the same reading as their own.
 Give students a few minutes to discuss the reading with their partners or groups.

-Once students have had time to discuss their primary documents, inform them that they are going to use an H-Chart to make connections between that document and a poem written during this historical period.
-Give students the H-chart handout (located under Attachments) or just have them draw an "H" on their paper.
+Once students have had time to discuss their primary documents, inform them that they are going to use an H-chart to make connections between that document and a poem written during this historical period.
+Give students the H-chart handout or have them draw an "H" on their paper.
 Ask them to write down some of the most significant aspects from their primary document onto the left-hand side of the H-chart.

 Distribute the poem "New Colossus" by Emma Lazarus.
 With their group, students should read the poem, and then they should write down significant aspects from the poem into the right-hand side of the H-Chart.